 Save money on your cell phone

-"If Im using my cell phone's network service to connect to the internet for remote shell, I reduce the amount of data sent by using the chat window.
-With the chat window, I send a line or paragraph at a time instead of a character at a time.
+"If Im using my cell phone's network service to connect to the internet for remote shell, I reduce the amount of data sent by using the Command window.
+With the Command window, I send a line or paragraph at a time instead of a character at a time.
 Since traffic is metered per megabyte block, this cuts the cost by about a factor of ten.
 SecureCRT paid for itself in two months of AT&T wireless bill savings."